“RING OF FIRE EXPEDITIONS” presents our 43rd solar eclipse tour:

 Typical snow mobile

-Information for those wishing to participate in the snow mobile excursion:
+Information for the snow mobile excursion:

 All participants are required to be in satisfactory physical and psychological health, as well as having the ability to adopt themselves to the circumstances, cooperate, be disciplined regarding driving, not be under the influence of alcohol or drugs, to bring as little personal equipment as possible and only what is strictly necessary, having in advance informed us about recent medical operations, illnesses, allergies, poor blood circulation, accidents etc. We find it important that our participants regard riding the snowmobile as a mean of transport, with consideration to the nature, animals and pollution.
 There will be many stops on the way, and we will adjust the speed to weather and driving conditions as well as to the participants’ abilities and capacities.
 The guide will not carry passengers.